PureStorage-OpenConnect/pure-exporter/README.md

 The stateless design of the exporter allows for easy configuration management as well as scalability for a whole fleet of Pure Storage systems.
 Each time Prometheus scrapes metrics for a specific system, it should provide the hostname and the readonly API token via GET parameters to this exporter.

-To monitor your Pure Storage hosts, you will need to create a new dedicated user on your array, and assign read-only permissions to it.
+To monitor your Pure Storage appliances, you will need to create a new dedicated user on your array, and assign read-only permissions to it.
 Afterwards, you also have to create a new API key.
+The exporter is provided as three different options:

+- pure-exporter.
+Full exporter for both FlashArray and FlashBlade in a single bundle
+- pure-fa-exporter.
+FlashArray exporter
+- pure-fb-exporter.
+FlashBlade exporter

 ### Building and Deploying